 If you have received crypto in the form of loan interest or staking rewards, then you will be subject to interest income tax (In Swedish: RĂ€nteinkomst).
 Similar to capital gains tax, it is taxed at a rate of 30%.
 The difference is that losses from interest payments you have made are fully deductible.

-Calculating interest income tax: Simply sum up the income from the different transaction types that contribute to interest income tax.
+Simply sum up the income from the different transaction types that contribute to interest income tax.
+Make sure to price it in SEK based on its value on the day you received it.

 Tax treatment of different cryptocurrency transaction types